Black Character Revolution

 - First Black Super Villain in a Saturday Morning cartoon series – Black Manta – Superman / Aquaman Hour Of Adventure (1967)

-- First Black character to appear in a Peanuts television cartoon special – Franklin Armstrong – There’s No Time For Love Charlie Brown (1973)
+- First Black character to appear in the Peanuts comic strip (introduced July 31, 1968) -First Black character to appear in a Peanuts cartoon special – Franklin Armstrong – There’s No Time For Love Charlie Brown (1973)

 - First positive Black character from a television series to appear as the same character in a Saturday morning cartoon series – Lt.
 Uhura – Star Trek (1973)

-- First Black male superhero character in a Saturday morning cartoon – second School House Rock episode to feature Black Characters – Verb (1974)
+- First Black male superhero character in a cartoon – second Schoolhouse Rock episode to feature Black Characters – Verb (1974)

 - First Black female superhero character in a Saturday morning cartoon series – Astrea – Space Sentinels (1977)

-- First Black superhero duo to appear in a Saturday morning cartoon series – Micro Woman and Super Stretch – segment in Tarzan and the Super 7 (1978)
+- First Black superhero duo to appear in a Saturday morning cartoon series – First Black Husband and Wife superhero duo to appear in a Saturday morning cartoon series – Micro Woman and Super Stretch – Aired as segment during Tarzan and the Super 7 (1978)

-- First team of Black superheroes to appear in a Saturday morning cartoon series – The Super Globetrotters (1979)
+- First Black superhero team to appear in a Saturday morning cartoon series – Third Saturday morning cartoon series to feature The Harlem Globetrotters – The Super Globetrotters (1979)

 Funky Turns 40: Black Character Revolution exhibition art